 About Chris Orr RA

-In 1959, Chris Orr RA began his studies at Ravensbourne College of Art, then after a year spent at Hornsey College of Art from 1963 – 64, he became a student at the Royal College of Art for three years, graduating in 1967.
+Christopher Orr RA studied at Ravensbourne College of Art from 1959 to 1963, Hornsey College of Art from 1963 to 1964 and the Royal College of Art, London from 1964 to 1967.
 He went on to teach part-time at Cardiff College of Art, Central St Martins and at the Royal College of Art.
-He was Professor of Printmaking at the Royal College of Art from 1998 to 2008, and is now a Professor Emeritus.
+He was Professor of Printmaking at the Royal...
+Go to artist page